 - Engages in kitchen counter cruising: Ha, that’s funny!

-Would not eat any of the foods N.A.C. offered.
-Was losing weight: down by 4 pounds.
-He’s accustomed to eating table scraps.
+He was accustomed to eating table scraps.
 We’ve tried various wet and dry foods.
 He will eat one for a while then wants something else.
 You’d think he is a cat!
 His foster home has him free-feeding on Purina Pro Small Bites.

 Rambo’s ride here and first day have been uneventful.
 The plan is for this little fella to reside in a foster home, but he will stay here until that’s all arranged.

 Rambo has a fairly involved wound care regimen, but he tolerates it well.

 He did fine in his crate.
 I took him outside for a potty run every 3 hours.
 8:30 rolled around and I included Rambo in our bed time potty run routine, then I went to sit in bed and read.
 Rambo was having none of that, he started barking.

 Short version: I went to sit with him in the den.
 Not good enough, he wanted OUT of the crate.
 Eventually I caved in.
 He came and laid across my legs to get pets for a while, then began touring the dog beds in the room.
 Around midnight he settled on his favorite.
 I took the other one (the smaller one of course) and that’s where we spent the night.